cjia23/CS9643_Data_Structure/README.md

 sys.arg 1 represents the maze we are going to run. sys.arg 2 represents the time delay for each step. sys.arg 3 represents the value for epsilon, refer to the wikipedia doc for th function of epsilon.

+Sorting_Algorithm:

+1. Compared the different soring algorithms, bubble sort, merge sort, insertion sort and bucket sort.
+2. Also did some analysis on the efficiency of these algorithms.
+3. For merge sort, also tried to find out the best threshold that could be used given different array size.